gladimdim/free_ukrainian_art/README.md

 ## buildings

-Contains all art realted to buildings.
+Contains all art related to buildings.
 A lot of buildings contain 3 version of the building: level 1-3.
 Each level represents more developed/upgraded version of the building.
 Each building has 2d/3d folders included.

 ## events